 5. What is the history of polystyrene?

 Ans.
-The commercial production started back in 1938 and within no time it became extremely popular with manufacturers thanks to its low-cost production for large quantities, great processability with injection molding, good mechanical, physical, and optical properties.
+The commercial production started back in 1938 and within no time it became extremely popular with manufacturers thanks to its low-cost production for large quantities, great processability with injection molding, and good mechanical, physical, and optical properties.

 6. Which is better?
 Polystyrene Vs. Polyurethane?